EmilyPhelps/CorydoradinaeVenom2025/README.md

 </p>

 If you are interested in hearing more about this work or have questions please email Emily Phelps at **e.c.phelps@exeter.ac.uk**.

+#Notes to me:
+- Have run flash on untrimmed- run on thhe trimmed seq to see if it is only combining reads based on adapters- run interleaved this time
+- Estimating raw read length- Estimate the trimmed length
+- Think about how to combine.